Emily in Paris season 4: All we know about the new series so farFeb 3 | 3 min read

 Former EastEnder Joe Swash is one of the show’s most beloved stars and has returned to the jungle on a regular basis since his victory.

-Since 2009, Joe has co-presented the spin-off show which began as I’m a Celebrity…Get Me Out of Here Now! and has been renamed I’m a Celebrity: Extra Camp.
+From 2009 to 2018, Joe co-presented the spin-off show which began as I’m a Celebrity…Get Me Out of Here Now! and has been renamed I’m a Celebrity: Extra Camp.

 Series 9 (2009) – Gino D’Acampo